 State management API

-The API for state management can be found in the state management API reference which describes how to retrieve, save and delete state values by providing keys.
+The state management API can be found in the state management API reference which describes how to retrieve, save, delete and query state values by providing keys.

 - Follow these guides on: